INF1NUM/APKToolGUI/README.md

 A: Download [Baksmali.jar/Smali.jar](https://bitbucket.org/JesusFreke/smali/downloads/) and replace it on Resources folder

 ##### Q: How to reset?
-A: Simply delete the config.xml file
+A: Simply delete the config.xml file on the same directory of the executeable

 ##### Q: Why this tool is a virus?
 A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
 Don't always believe what your anti-virus are telling you.
 Try to compile the source by yourself and you will see

 ##### Q: Can you make an automatic APK injecting tool?
-A: No, that's not the point of this tool, and I don't have time for that.
+A: No, that's not the scope of this tool, and I don't have time for that.
 However, you can try making it by yourself, or have a look on [SaveToGame](https://github.com/And42/SaveToGame) which can give you ideas how to do it.

+##### Q: Can you implement an option to protect/pack/obfuscate APK?
+A: No, protection is beyond the scope of this tool

+##### Q: Can you implement an option to deobfuscate/unpack APK or bypass anti-cheat/security?
+A: No, they are also beyond the scope of this tool.
+I don't condone bypassing such protections

 # Development
 Use Visual Studio 2019 and above.
 NET Framework 4.8 SDK is required